matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - False

-**2. Containers are loosely coupled to their environments.
+**2. Containers loosely coupled to their environments.
 What does that mean?**

 - Containers are easy to move around.
 - Deploying a containerized application consumes less resources and is less error-prone than deploying an application